text-machine-lab/entity-coref/README.md

 It is a modified version of our COLING 2018 paper http://www.aclweb.org/anthology/C18-1004 In the new paper, we corrected some errors and added more analyses.

+Copyright (c) 2017 UMass Lowell - All Rights Reserved

+You may use, distribute and modify this code under the terms of the Apache 2.0 license.
+See https://www.apache.org/licenses/LICENSE-2.0 for details.

 ## How to install
     1. Clone our repository.
     2. Download data from CoNLL 2012 Shared Task webpage http://conll.cemantix.org/2012/data.html